-We will not collect personal information about you just because you visit this Internet site.
+We won't collect personal information about you just because you visit this Internet site.
 Some applications on this website provide you with the opportunity to order forms, ask questions requiring a response, sign up for electronic newsletters, participate in focus groups and customer surveys, or learn the status of filed returns or anticipated payments.
 Using these services is voluntary and may require that you provide additional personal information to us.
 Providing the requested information implies your consent for us to use this data in order to respond to your specific request.

 All personal information you provide to us is voluntary.
 We may collect personal information about you (such as name, email address, Social Security number or other unique identifier) only if you specifically and knowingly provide it to us.
 We will use your information to process requests for certain services or information.
 Providing your information is generally voluntary, but if it is not provided, we might not be able to process your transaction.
 When information is required, we will let you know before we collect it.